-The Original Town zoning standards help preserve the existing downtown environment and its historic nature.
-The standards encourage traditional neighborhood design, with residences and businesses in close proximity.
-For more information on developing in Downtown Frisco, contact Judy Eguez at firstname.lastname@example.org
+The Original Town zoning and standards help preserve the existing downtown environment and historic nature.
+The standards encourage traditional neighborhood design with residences and businesses in close proximity.
+Frisco's Downtown Master Plan provides requirements for the Original Town Residential (OTR) and Original Town Commercial (OTC) district.

 The Original Town Residential (OTR) standards are designed to facilitate a residential fabric of homes that adhere to historic guidelines.
 These zoning standards accommodate both the smaller parcels found in this district and the fact that most building sites contain multiple parcels.